conveyal/analysis-ui/docs/edit-scenario/modifications.md

 Clicking the small blue back arrow saves your changes and takes you back to the list of all modifications:
 <br><span class="ui-icon"><i class="fa fa-chevron-left"></i>Modifications</span>
 <br>Changes are also automatically saved every 10 seconds.

+.. _add_streets
+## Add Streets
+The **add streets** modification allows you to add new links to the street network, making new walking, cycling or driving connections to or around your transit network.
+Specifically it allows you to draw one or more polylines which will each be automatically connected to any intersecting streets in the chosen baseline street network.
+The new streets can then be characterised by travel times for walking, cycling, and driving as well as a parameter for cycling traffic stress.

 .. _add_trip_pattern:
 ## Add trip pattern